millejoh/emacs-ipython-notebook/doc/source/index.rst

 While using EIN, probably most of the error messages are about server connections.
 It looks like the problem is in :el:symbol:`url-retrieve`.
-But in those cases you don't loose any notebook data and your IPython kernel is fine.
+But in those cases you don't lose any notebook data and your IPython kernel is fine.
 You can just type the command again and it will go fine most of the time.
 For saving notebook, I implemented code to retry when there is an error comes from :el:symbol:`url-retrieve` to